raphaelantoniocampos/fast_install/README.md

 ### Generate an Executable (Optional)

-- If you want to create a standalone executable, use the builder script passing the JSON file as an argument:
+- To create a standalone executable, use the build flag:

 ```
 uv run .\main.py .\data\packages.json --build